 “A recirculating system is sized to provide a reasonable balance between increased pumping horsepower due to high friction loss and increased piping first cost due to large pipe sizes.
 In large air conditioning applications, this balance point is often taken as a maximum friction rate of 10 ft of water per 100 ft of equivalent pipe length.”Carrier Air Conditioning System, Since 1915

 Carrier recommended the friction loss not more than 10 ft of water per 100 ft.
-I practice using not more than 8 ft of friction loss when sizing chiller pipes.
+I practice using not more than 8 ft of friction loss when sizing chilled water pipes.

-Flow: How much chilled water flowing inside the chiller pipe?
+Flow: How much chilled water flowing inside the chilled water pipe?

-Flow or chilled water flow rate is the amount of water volume required to travel inside chiller pipes.
+Flow or chilled water flow rate is the amount of water volume required to travel inside chilled water pipes.
 Flow is expressed in gallon per minute (gpm).
 It is not hard to understand that pipes need to be sized based on water flow rate.

-When it comes to sizing for the chiller pipe header, we simply add all the associated air conditioner chilled water flow rates and use the chart again to find the corresponded pipe size.
+When it comes to sizing for the chilled water pipe header, we simply add all the associated air conditioner chilled water flow rates and use the chart again to find the corresponded pipe size.

-Velocity: How fast is the chilled water moving inside the chiller pipe?
+Velocity: How fast is the chilled water moving inside the chilled water pipe?

-Velocity is the velocity of the chilled water when traveling inside chiller pipes.
+Velocity is the velocity of the chilled water when traveling inside chilled water pipes.
 Velocity is expressed in feet per second (fps).
-We need to consider how fast the chilled water moves inside chiller pipes.
-The faster the chilled water travels inside chiller pipes, the quicker the erosion on the chiller pipes and thus, the shorter the lifespan of the chiller pipes.
+We need to consider how fast the chilled water moves inside chilled water pipes.

 The above table shows the maximum water velocity versus operation hours.
-The faster the chilled water move, the shorter the lifespan of the chiller pipe.
+The faster the chilled water move, the shorter the lifespan of the chilled water pipe.
 I practice using not more than 10 fps for the velocity of chilled water.

 Pipe Size: What is the resulted chilled water pipe size?